W-David-Porter/acim/src/workbook/part-i/15-my-thoughts-are-images-that-i-have-made/index.md

 #::: details Expanded

-As we go along, you may have many ‘light episodes’.
+As we go along, you may have many “light episodes’.
 ²Light episodes may take many different forms, some of the forms can be quite unexpected.
 ³Do not be afraid of light episodes.
 ⁴Light episodes are signs that you are opening your eyes at last.